Nicholas Murray Butler: Personal life

 Butler married Susanna Edwards Schuyler (1863–1903) in 1887 and had one daughter from that marriage.
 Susanna was the daughter of Jacob Rutsen Schuyler (1816–1887) and Susannah Haigh Edwards (born 1830).
 His wife died in 1903 and he married again in 1907 to Kate La Montagne, granddaughter of New York property developer Thomas E. Davis.

 In 1940, Butler completed his autobiography with the publication of the second volume of Across the Busy Years.

 Butler became almost completely blind in 1945 at age 83.
 He resigned from the posts he held and died two years later.
 He is interred at Cedar Lawn Cemetery, in Paterson, New Jersey.

 Butler was not universally liked.
 In 1939, a former student of Butler, Rolfe Humphries, published in the pages of Poetry an effort titled "Draft Ode for a Phi Beta Kappa Occasion" that followed a classical format of unrhymed blank verse in iambic pentameter with one classical reference per line.
 The first letters of each line of the resulting acrostic spelled out the message: "Nicholas Murray Butler is a horses ass".
 Upon discovering the "hidden" message, the irate editors ran a formal apology.
 Randolph Bourne lampooned Butler as "Alexander Macintosh Butcher" in "One of our Conquerors", a 1915 essay he published in The New Republic.

 Butler wrote and spoke voluminously on all manner of subjects ranging from education to world peace.
-Although marked by erudition and great learning, his work tended toward the portentous and overblown.
 In The American Mercury, the critic Dorothy Dunbar Bromley referred to Butler's pronouncements as "those interminable miasmas of guff".